Quaternionic Carleson measures: Introduction

 If the splitting of a slice regular function $f$ is $f=F+GJ$ on the slice $\B_I$, then its {\em slice derivative} $\partial_c f$ (see Section \ref{prelim}) splits on $\B_I$ as

 Hence it is not difficult to see that $B^p_\alpha(\B)$ coincides with the space defined in \cite[Definition 4.5]{Besov}.

-Notice that the operator $\mathcal J$ is an isometry for $B_\alpha^p(\D)$, and hence we can apply Theorem \ref{mainintro} obtaining the characterization of p-Carleson and vanishing p-Carleson measures for $B^p_\alpha(\B)$ from their complex counterparts.
-To state the result, first, we need to define symmetric boxes constructed from an open subset of the boundary of $\partial \D$.
+Notice that the operator $\mathcal J$ is an isometry for $B_\alpha^p(\D)$, and hence we can apply Theorem \ref{mainintro} obtaining the characterization of $p$-Carleson and vanishing $p$-Carleson measures for $B^p_\alpha(\B)$ from their complex counterparts.
+To state the result, first, we need to define symmetric boxes constructed from an open subset of the boundary $\partial \D$ of $\D$.

 \begin{defn} Let $O$ be an open subset of $\partial \D$ identified with $\partial \B_{i}$.
 If $O=\cup_{n \in \mathbb N}A_n$ with $A_n$ open disjoint arcs in $\partial\B_{i}$, we set $q_n\in \mathbb \B_{i}$ to be such that $\partial S(q_n) \cap \partial \B_{i}$ coincides with the closure of ${A_n}$ for any $n \in \mathbb N$.
 We define the symmetric box on the open set $O$ as